tlambert03/mkdocs-api-autonav/README.md

 > itself, created by [@pawamoy](https://github.com/pawamoy)

 This requires copying the same script and configuring three different plugins.
-All I _really_ want to do, is point to the top level module(s) in my project, and have the API documentation generated for all submodules, with navigation matching the module structure.
+All I _really_ want to do is point to the top level module(s) in my project and have the API documentation generated for all submodules, with navigation matching the module structure.